kiba/Writings/atg/chp3_very_much_alive.md

 **Colonel Frank Cromwell**
 **Hawthorne, Infopunk-Earth**

-It didn't take long for Cromwell to improvise, neither was it tough to get both men working with him to get him home.
-Although they insisted that Cromwell carry a laptop to return home with.
+There was no way for Cromwell to walk back home without first reconnecting from his side of the gate.
+He was warned that a reconnection might not work.
+There was no way to know.
+So, the SGC did the only thing they could do.
+They begun chucking survival kits, MREs, and weapons.

+"What we do now?"
+Swift asked.

+"I'll get the stuff sorted, but I want to be ready to reconnect as soon as possible."

+"You want to go home.
+I'll make sure that you go home."

+"Thanks."

+"But first, I want you have my laptop."

+"I am sorry?"

+"If your reality is anything like the stargate series, you guys have a tough road ahead.
+I can spare you a macbook."

+It wasn't long before Cromwell held a macbook in his hand.
+Stuff were still being chucked, but that wasn't important.
+If he was truly stuck in this place, he could organize it later.

+Then the gate shut down unceremoniously.
+Only for the gate to start rotating again.

+"Please step back far away from the hazard line, Colonel," Swift said.
+Cromwell compiled.
+Better to have extra margin then to die.

+The gate connected.
+It worked!
+He could finally go home!

 "Ready?"
 John Swift said via radio.

 "Copy that.
 I am ready," Cromwell said.

-The wormhole connected.

 "This is Cromwell.
 SGC, do you copy?" he radioed.

 "Copy.
 The iris is now open.
 You are free to proceed," the voice on the other side said.

-Cromwell walked boldly into the gate.
+Cromwell walked into the gate.
 Then, he suddenly saw people in hazmat suits.

 "Follow me," one of them said.